ABOUT ME

 Bringing Japanese Culture to the World

-My vast experience in promoting Japanese culture and organizing events is testament to my ardent passion for Japan.
-As a Director at Japan House London and as Head of Japanese Experiences at Pantechnicon, I orchestrated a multitude of engaging events that celebrate the diversity of Japanese culture.
-From sake supper clubs and guest chef dinners to craft workshops and cooking classes, my collaborations with Japanese creatives have showcased the multifaceted aspects of Japan's arts, crafts, and cuisine to international audiences.
-See the Experiential Marketing section for a more detailed account of these diverse events and experiences.
+My extensive experience in promoting Japanese culture and organizing events reflects my deep passion for Japan.
+As Director at Japan House London and Head of Japanese Experiences at Pantechnicon, I curated a wide range of engaging events celebrating the richness of Japanese culture.
+From sake supper clubs and guest chef dinners to craft workshops and cooking classes, I collaborated with Japanese creatives to showcase the diverse artistry, craftsmanship, and cuisine of Japan to international audiences.
+Explore the Experiential Marketing section for a closer look at these unique events and experiences.

 Representing Japanese Destinations & Creative Talent

-Fluency in the Japanese language, certification as a sake sommelier, a diploma in journalism, and the GSTC Professional Certificate in Sustainable Tourism are a testament to my dedication and expertise in this field.
-What truly fuels my endless fascination with Japan is the country's remarkable regional diversity.
-Having explored 46 of Japan's 47 prefectures (just Gunma to go!), I am acutely aware of the undiscovered treasures that lie beyond the well-trodden paths of Tokyo and Kyoto.
-It is my fervent mission to support these lesser-known destinations in showcasing their unique offerings and to amplify the work of talented artists, chefs, brewers, craftspeople, and designers throughout Japan.
+Fluency in Japanese, certification as a sake sommelier, a diploma in journalism, and the GSTC Professional Certificate in Sustainable Tourism showcase my commitment and expertise in this field.
+What truly inspires me, however, is Japan's extraordinary regional diversity.
+Having explored 46 of Japan's 47 prefectures (just Gunma remains!), I’ve developed a deep appreciation for the hidden gems that lie beyond the well-trodden paths of Tokyo and Kyoto.
+With Japan facing the challenges of overtourism in these major cities, my passion for promoting lesser-known destinations has never been more important.
+My mission is to support these regions in sharing their unique stories and to amplify the work of Japan's talented artists, chefs, brewers, craftspeople, and designers.